LEF (journal): Selected contributors

-The "Lenin issue"
+The Lenin issue

-After Vladimir Lenin’s death on January 21, 1924, LEF’s first issue of the year dedicated its critical section to the Soviet leader (though the publication’s artistic prose and poetry were not Lenin-themed).
-These critical articles mainly focused on an analysis of Lenin’s writing and his oratory: this is because the Formalist critic Viktor Shklovsky independently organized the project and presented it to LEF.
-Vladimir Mayakovsky did, however, contribute an unsigned editorial to the issue, in which he criticized the newly-forming habit of Soviet authorities to “canonize” Lenin by mass-producing commercial objects with his portrait or likeness on them.
+After Vladimir Lenin's death on January 21, 1924, LEFs first issue of the year dedicated its critical section to the Soviet leader (though the publication's artistic prose and poetry were not Lenin-themed).
+These critical articles mainly focused on an analysis of Lenin's writing and his oratory: this is because the Formalist critic Viktor Shklovsky independently organized the project and presented it to LEF.
+Mayakovsky contributed an unsigned editorial to the issue, in which he criticized the newly forming habit of Soviet authorities to "canonize" Lenin by mass-producing commercial objects with his portrait or likeness on them.
 The editorial argued that this practice would undermine Lenin's significance for future generations.
-In Mayakovsky's words, “Don’t take away his living gait and human traits, which he was able to preserve as he guided history.
+In Mayakovsky's words, "Don't take away his living gait and human traits, which he was able to preserve as he guided history.
 Lenin is still our contemporary.
 He is among the living.
-We need him alive, not dead.”
-[CVS 148] The other articles do not explicitly develop this point, although they do focus on certain unusual, “human” particularities of Lenin's style.
+We need him alive, not dead."
+The other articles do not explicitly develop this point, although they do focus on certain unusual, "human" particularities of Lenin's style.

 In total, six writers contributed articles to the critical section of the issue.
 Their names and the titles of their works follow: